gandharva26/Jsonski-VScode/README.md

-# JsonSki VS Code Extension README
+# JsonSki VSCode Extension

+JSONSki is **a streaming JSONPath processor** with **fast-forward** functionality.
+During the streaming, it can automatically fast-forward over certain JSON substructures that are irrelavent to the query evaluation, without parsing them in detail.
+To make the fast-forward efficient, JSONSki features a highly bit-parallel solution that intensively utilizes bitwise and SIMD operations that are prevelent on modern CPUs to implement the fast-forward APIs.

 ## How to use

 https://user-images.githubusercontent.com/55717003/219509188-986f8260-4bd6-4aa3-b419-0f3b0b38ea0e.mp4

 1. Open a JSON file in the active Editor and Type JSONSKI.

-2. Open the input box (CMD + SHIFT + P) on your VSCode editor.
+2. Open the Input box (CMD + SHIFT + P) on your VSCode editor.

 3. Choose between creating a boiler Plate and Querying JSON.